Fall 2018 Major Probation

 Additionally, attend at least TWO of the following activities scheduled throughout the semester:

-- One-on-One check-in meeting with an ESSC Peer Advisor
+- One-on-One check-in meeting with an ESSC Peer Advisor: Schedule on Spartan Connect for Peer Advising at the ESSC

 - Attend a Peer Connections tutoring session

-Students with a 1.5 or lower major GPAmust meet with an ESSC Advisor in addition to at least TWO of the above activities.
+Students with a 1.5 or lower major GPA must meet with an ESSC Advisor as one of the two requirements.
 This is provide additional support for students who may need more one-on-one academic guidance.

 Students who have completed the above requirements will have their Engineering Major Probation Hold lifted from their account.
 At the end of the semester, if you have raised your Major GPA above 2.0 or met your major department’s requirements, you will no longer be on Engineering Major Probation.
 If you have not raised your Major GPA to a 2.0 or above or if your performance has not improved, your major department will review your status and you may be subject to disqualification (DQ) from the major.
 If this occurs, you will still be an SJSU student, but will then have Undeclared status.
 You may re-apply to an Engineering major, but readmittance is not guaranteed.
 ESSC Advisors can help you with the application process.
 If you are not disqualified from your major, you will be placed on Major Probation for another semester.